hhxsv5/laravel-s/README.md

     3. Start `LaravelS` and request `/debug-memory-leak` until `diff_mem` is less than or equal to zero; if `diff_mem` is always greater than zero, it means that there may be a memory leak in `Global Middleware` or `Laravel Framework`;

-    4. After completing `Step 3`, `alternately` request the business route and `/debug-memory-leak` (it is better to use `ab`/`wrk` to request a large number of business route), the initial increase in memory is normal.
-After a large number of requests for the business route, if `diff_mem` is always greater than zero and `curr_mem` continues to increase, there is a high probability of memory leak; If `curr_mem` always changes within a certain range and does not continue to increase, there is a low probability of memory leak.
+    4. After completing `Step 3`, `alternately` request the business routes and `/debug-memory-leak` (It is recommended to use `ab`/`wrk` to make a large number of requests for business routes), the initial increase in memory is normal.
+After a large number of requests for the business routes, if `diff_mem` is always greater than zero and `curr_mem` continues to increase, there is a high probability of memory leak; If `curr_mem` always changes within a certain range and does not continue to increase, there is a low probability of memory leak.

     5. If you still can't solve it, [max_request](https://www.swoole.co.uk/docs/modules/swoole-server/configuration#max_request) is the last guarantee.